Mz. Lori – Our Director

 In 1957, the name changed to St. Mary’s Cooperative Nursery School.
 Mrs. John L. Lucas was the teacher.
 The parents raised funds for the school and assisted in the classroom.
 As in the case of the of the Mt.
 George Play Center, St. Mary’s Cooperative Nursery School was state licensed and run in a professional manner.

 In November 1958, the school moved to 952 Napa Street, and in 1962 came to its present location, the Kindergarten room of the First United Methodist Church on Randolph Street.
 The fathers graded and graveled a play area and cemented the swings and slide.
 The mothers were in charge of toys and schoolroom supplies.
 Jan Clark became the first director there, followed by Mrs. Larry Dybe in 1966.
 Mrs. Jane Whitehair, an experienced kindergarten and first grade teacher, began her tenure as director in 1967.
 She continued in this position until the fall of 1983, when Karen Frisinger was hired as the new director.
 In the fall of 1986, Lori Ware was hired to teach T/Th classes.
 Karen Frisinger continued as director, teaching only the MWF classes.
 Lori Ware was hired as full-time director in the fall of 1987.
-She is the school’s current director, teaching all three of Napa Valley Nursery School’s classes with the help of parent assistants.
+She is the school’s current director, teaching both of Napa Valley Nursery School’s classes with the help of parent assistants.

 Since its beginning, the Napa Valley Nursery School, a Parent Cooperative, has provided quality preschool experience for the children of Napa in a closely supervised atmosphere, with a high standard of parental involvement and support.